 Butcher suggests that where money is involved with bloggers and influencers, always make a contract.
 Cover the payment, deliverables, and deadlines to ensure you manage expectations and can run the campaign smoothly.

-In a standard marketing campaign, Park explains that the promotion covers the tools that should be used to promote a product or service, such as PR, sales advertising, and social media.
+In a standard marketing campaign, the promotion covers the tools that should be used to promote a product or service, such as PR, sales advertising, and social media.

-But when planning an outreach strategy, you need to look at the promotion concept in a different way as we already know that our task as outreachers is to promote the product via PR, SEO, social media, or a mixture of all three.
+But when planning an outreach strategy, you need to look at the promotion concept differently, as we already know that our task as outreachers is to promote the product via PR, SEO, social media, or a mixture of all three.

 Instead, treat the promotional part of the tactics as how you will communicate with your segments.
-For most of us, email is the tool of choice, especially for a large scale campaign.
-However, social media is a common way to chat to influencers, especially over Twitter.
+For most of us, email is the tool of choice, especially for a large-scale campaign.
+However, social media is a common way to chat with influencers, especially over Twitter.
 Use the right tool to communicate the right message.

-Butcher warns that while outreachers from PR, SEO, and social media agencies tend to adopt a mass email approach because of the large volume of outreach required per campaign, it’s the most risky.
+While outreachers from PR, SEO, and social media agencies tend to adopt a mass email approach because of the large volume of outreach required per campaign, it’s also rather risky.
 That’s because maintaining it can be difficult, especially when reaching out to hundreds of prospects at a time.
 As a result, many emails are left unanswered which could damage the client or agency’s reputation.